 - routinely losing items or objects

-- forgetting information they were told
+- forgetting information that they were told

 - difficulty resisting temptation

-- inability to wait ones turn
+- inability to wait one turn

 - regularly daydreaming